Prolong The Life Of Your Roof

 When’s the last time you inspected your gutters?
 Gutters are responsible for directing water out and away from your home, which is why you should always make sure that they are in good shape.
 A gutter that is not properly sloped or securely attached to your home’s exterior will cause roof drainage problems.

-You’ll also want to make sure youat least twice a year to remove any leaves, pine needles, pollen, or other outdoor debris.
+You’ll also want to make sure you clean your gutters at least twice a year to remove any leaves, pine needles, pollen, or other outdoor debris.
 The extra weight in the gutter can cause it to rip off the side of your home and cause damage.
-If you have pine trees around your home, you may want to consider inspecting your gutters as often as every three months.
+If you have pine trees around your home, you may consider inspecting your gutters as often as every three months.